The roots of computer code lie in telegraph code

-Having already patented his printing telegraph in France, England and Germany, Baudot secured an American patent for his printing telegraph.
+Baudot patented his printing telegraph in France, England and Germany.
+Then he secured an American patent for his printing telegraph.
 That was on August 21, 1888.
 The inventor wasn't the first to use a paper-punch system to record telegraph signals.
-But because Baudot Code and his custom-built telegraph machines were widely embraced they helped keep the system alive.
+But Baudot Code and his custom-built telegraph machines were widely embraced.
+They helped keep the system alive.
 His printing telegraph was a predecessor to computers because it ran without human intervention.
-Once the data (codes) were input it presented the information to the receiver in a readable form-paper tape with coded holes in it.
+Once the data (codes) were input it presented the information to the receiver in a readable form.
+It came out on paper tape with coded holes in it.

 Baudot's teletype machine was also called a teletypewriter.
-It used a five-key keyboard, write Froehlich and Kent.
+It used a five-key keyboard.
+That's according to Froehlich and Kent.

 "Borrowing from Meyer, Baudot developed a distributor that allowed five instruments to share the same wire," they write.

-His prototype was tested in the later 1870s and widely adopted in France: "by 1892," the pair write.
+His prototype was tested in the later 1870s.
+It was widely adopted in France: "by 1892," the pair write.
 "France had 101 Baudot-printing multiple telegraphs in operation."

 Digital printing using perforated paper was still used in the twentieth century, Boast writes.
 It was "one of the first recording media used for electronic computers in the 1940s and '50s."
 Think punch cards and ticker tape.